monarch-initiative/phenomics/docs/pages/clin-phen.md

 4. **Harmonization of data elements and impact on clinical utility** - Sam Volchenboum3.
 5. **Overview of current DRC clin/phen ingest process & current challenges** - Allison Heath and Deanne Taylor
 6. **Breakout 2** (TBD)
+7. **Group discussion**:
+- What are the next steps?
+- How to continue to develop these standards?
+- How to communicate the standards with other Kids First researchers?
+- How to empower researchers to leverage existing standards, tools, and other resources to strengthen Kids First data for translational discovery?
-7. **Funding opportunities to support clinical and phenotypic data collection, extraction, and harmonization, as well as “translational discovery”** - Valerie Cotton and James Coulombe
+8. **Funding opportunities to support clinical and phenotypic data collection, extraction, and harmonization, as well as “translational discovery”** - Valerie Cotton and James Coulombe
-8. **Wrap up the workshop** - Melissa Haendel and Adam Resnick
+9. **Wrap up the workshop** - Melissa Haendel and Adam Resnick

 ## Resources